mysociety/zurich_mobile/README.md

 some mildly complicated configuration and setup required to be able to develop with it.
 The following all assumes you're working on a Mac.

-1. Make sure you have the latest versions of XCode, the Android SDK, node and npm installed.
+1. Make sure you have the latest versions of XCode, JDK 1.8, the Android SDK, node and npm installed.
 It's a very good idea to have installed the Intel HAXM versions of the Android emulator because they're about 100 times faster to run.
 You need to download it from the Android SDK Manager (run `android` on the command line) and then actually run the `.dmg` that this creates in your sdk folder.
+(Alternatively `brew cask install intel-haxm` if you use [Homebrew Cask](http://caskroom.io).)

 2. Install the cordova CLI with npm: `npm install -g cordova` Note that this is not the same as the phonegap CLI and the two should not be mixed up.
 The latter gives you access to Adobe's proprietary phonegap build service, which we **don't** use!

+3. Install the "Android 4.4.2 (API 19)" and "Android SDK Build-tools" packages within the Android SDK Manager (run `android` on the command line)

-3. Checkout the project
+4. Checkout the project

-4. `cd` into the project directory and install the Cordova platforms you need:
+5. `cd` into the project directory and install the Cordova platforms you need:
-`cordova platform add android` and `cordova platform add ios`
+`cordova platform add android` and `cordova platform add ios`.
+You need to ensure `ANDROID_HOME` and `JAVA_HOME` environment variables are set correctly beforehand.

-5. Add the cordova plugins we use.
+6. Add the cordova plugins we use.
 As of writing the list is: (from `cordova plugin list`)

    ```
    org.apache.cordova.battery-status 0.2.11 "Battery"